ArmaghanSarvar/Bioinformatics/README.md

 * The Hidden Markov model is trained using the Baum-Welch learning algorithm and the input MSA.
 * The most likely sequence of hidden states (Viterbi path) is found using the Viterbi algorithm and the aligned output sequence is finally returned.

+### Drawing Phylogenetic trees
-### Using Biopython Phylo Package to work with Phylogenetic trees
+Using Biopython Phylo Package to work with Phylogenetic trees